 To determine what your content needs are, this is where you refer back to your marketing intelligence.
 If your competitor is posting a new blog every day at 500 words each, at a bare minimum you should be doing that as well.
 It is best to curate a writer that is a subject matter expert on your topic or at least familiar with your industry.

-To help you do the math on this one, assume that your content will cost anywhere from $0.15 to $0.75 per word.
+To help you do the math on this one, assume that your content will cost anywhere from $0.15 to $1.50 per word.
 The range is fairly expansive because some writers are much more valuable than others.
-If your subject matter requires unique expertise, it is possible to pay as much as $1 per word.
+There are a lot of people that will claim to be content writers but there is a huge difference in style, expertise, and process.
+Super cheap writing tends to be spun content and it is not suitable for 99% of business websites.
+If your subject matter requires unique expertise, it is possible to pay as much as $1 to $2 per word.

-Know that the Perfect SEO Strategy may or may not conform to your early budget expectations.
+Know that the perfect SEO strategy may or may not conform to your early budget expectations but even a small SEO scope can prove to be valuable… so start with Local SEO and the basics of on-page SEO services!
 If in fact your site requires a lot more investment than anticipated, discuss what can be done to stretch every investment dollar and whether or not some tactics may be phased into your SEO campaign over time.